hatranNZ/hatran_mechanical_engineer/projects.md

 - Development of a C# application to automatically extract BOM data from Solid Edge assemblies to Google Sheet, eliminating the need for the third-party services.

 ### Key Outcomes
-- Successfullu designed, manufactured, and delivered a custom geotechnical drill machine that met all specified requirements.
+- Successfully designed, manufactured, and delivered a custom geotechnical drill machine that met all specified requirements.
 - Achieve a more compact and optimized design compared to previous models.
 - Ensure smooth and reliable operation of the engine and hydraulic systems.